MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-unpackplugin.md

 * *T*: The tabular input whose column *Column* is to be unpacked.
 * *Column*: The column of *T* to unpack.
 Must be of type `dynamic`.
 * *OutputColumnPrefix*: A common prefix to add to all columns produced by the plugin.
 This argument is optional.
 * *columnsConlict*: A direction for column conflict resolution.
 This argument is optional.
-When argument is provided, it is expected to be a string literal matching one of the following values:
+When argument is provided, it's expected to be a string literal matching one of the following values:
     - `error` - query produces an error (default)
     - `replace_source` - source column is replaced
     - `keep_source` - source column is kept
 * *ignoredProperties*: Optional set of bag properties to be ignored.
-When argument is provided, it is expected to be a constant of `dynamic` array with one or more string literals.
+When argument is provided, it's expected to be a constant of `dynamic` array with one or more string literals.

 **Returns**

 The `bag_unpack` plugin returns a table with as many records as its tabular input (*T*).
-The schema of the table is the same as that of its tabular input with the following modifications:
+The schema of the table is the same as the schema of its tabular input with the following modifications:

 * The specified input column (*Column*) is removed.